Skin tension

 In this hypothetical skin, the pull from all fold crossings (circles) is equal.
 What happens when you groom only the red one?

-If you only groom the red crossing; the surrounding crossings will gradually lose some tension on the side that is the closest to the groomed fold crossing.
+If you only groom the red crossing; the surrounding crossings will gradually lose some tension on the side closest to the groomed fold crossing.

-It will take weeks and months, but the loss in tension will be redistributed to the neighbouring crossings.
+It will take weeks and months, but the loss in tension will be redistributed to the neighboring crossings.

 Grooming only one crossing on a circular fold